enten/udk/README.md

 Same as [webpack's CLI](https://webpack.js.org/api/cli/).

-*The only difference is that [udk watch on config files and restarts the process if a change occurred](https://github.com/enten/udk/blob/75ca9cc7d20e001d75daeb82698c311b8a462645/bin/udk.js#L274).*
+*The only difference is that [udk watches on config files and restarts the process if a change occurred](https://github.com/enten/udk/blob/75ca9cc7d20e001d75daeb82698c311b8a462645/bin/udk.js#L274).*

 ### [Usage with config file](https://webpack.js.org/api/cli/#usage-with-config-file)